George Young (American football executive): New York Giants

-In building the Giants Young placed special emphasis on the NFL Draft.
+In building the Giants Young placed special emphasis on the NFL draft.
 From his inaugural draft in 1979 through the 1995 selection process, he succeeded in signing every player drafted over that span, and from those drafts, a total of 119 players made the club at one time or another.
 Instrumental in his reversal of the Giants’ fortunes was his drafting of standout players such as Phil Simms, Lawrence Taylor, Joe Morris, and Carl Banks, and selecting Bill Parcells as the club's head coach.

+For most of his tenure, Young acted as a go-between for Wellington and Tim, who only spoke to each other sporadically even after Young took over.
+Typically, Young would listen to one Mara's suggestions and run them by the other.

 Success

-During Young's tenure, the Giants earned eight playoff berths, highlighted by victories in Super Bowls XXI and XXV, and compiled an overall record of 155-139-2.
+During Young's tenure, the Giants earned eight playoff berths, highlighted by victories in Super Bowls XXI and XXV, and compiled an overall record of 155–139–2.
 He was named NFL Executive of the Year a record five times: in 1984, 1986, 1990, 1993, and 1997.
 Young also served as chairman of the NFL's Competition Committee.

 Decline

 Despite Young's success during the 1980s, that success would not continue into the 1990s.
 One of his first mistakes was his choice of a new head coach for the Giants after the May 1991 resignation of Bill Parcells.
 Young's selection of Ray Handley was not met with success as Handley won a total of 14 games in his two-year stint.
 Young—an opponent of free agency—seemed to lose his touch following the introduction of the free agency cycle following the 1992 regular season.
 He struggled to adapt to the system, along with the introduction of a salary cap in 1994; he signed several players to overvalued contracts while losing much of the Giants core talent to other franchises following free agency's inception.

 In addition, Young's draft magic seemed to disappear.
-From 1991-1996, The Giants drafted six consecutive first round busts, although his later round selections during that time period would consist of several prominent, elite players, such as defensive tackle Keith Hamilton, defensive end Michael Strahan, cornerback Phillippi Sparks, linebacker Jessie Armstead, cornerback Jason Sehorn, fullback Charles Way, wide receiver Amani Toomer, and running back Tiki Barber.
+From 1991 to 1996, the Giants drafted six consecutive first round busts, although his later round selections during that time period would consist of several prominent, elite players, such as defensive tackle Keith Hamilton, defensive end Michael Strahan, cornerback Phillippi Sparks, linebacker Jessie Armstead, cornerback Jason Sehorn, fullback Charles Way, wide receiver Amani Toomer, and running back Tiki Barber.
 Young retired following the 1997 season, handing his duties over to assistant Ernie Accorsi.

 George Young joined the National Football League as senior vice president of football operations on February 2, 1998, after serving 19 years as general manager of the New York Giants.

 Young was a resident of Upper Saddle River, New Jersey.

-Young died of a rare neurological disease on December 8, 2001 in Baltimore.
+Young died of a rare neurological disease on December 8, 2001, in Baltimore.